Debilitating pain: 3 proven methods find lasting relief

 Thinkers survive pain

-Pain episodes like to scare us into thinking, “it will never end!”
+Pain episodes like to scare us into thinking, “This will never end!”

-But, thinkers don’t scare easily because they use their mind to overcome pain and other troubles.
+But, thinkers don’t get scared quickly because they use their minds to overcome pain and other troubles.

-A Scripture verse helped me dismiss “this pain will never end” myth.
+A Scripture verse helped me dismiss the “pain will never end” myth.

 “Therefore we do not lose heart.
 Though outwardly we are wasting away, yet inwardly we are being renewed day by day.
 For our light and momentary troubles are achieving for us an eternal glory that far outweighs them all.
 So, we fix our eyes, not on what is seen, but on what is unseen, for the seen is temporary, but what is unseen is eternal” 2 Cor.
 4:16-17

-Moments fly away quickly, giving way to the next moment which may or may not have the same amount of pain.
+Moments fly away quickly, giving way to the next moment, which may or may not have the same pain.

-So, a greater ability to endure pain occurs when we understand pain does not exist in any other time frame than a moment.
+So, a more remarkable ability to endure pain occurs when we understand pain does not exist in any other time than a moment.

 What?